webexpress-framework/WebExpress/docs/development_guide.md

 |Description     |String     |1            |Yes      |The description of the path segment.
 This can be a key to internationalization.
 |Icon            |IIcon      |1            |Yes      |The icon that represents the path segment graphically.

-This class is further decorated with a custom attribute (`SegmentAttribute`) that defines the name of the placeholder (`postId`).
+The `Index` class is decorated with the `SegmentInt<BlogPostParameter>` attribute; the parameter class defines the name of the placeholder (`postid`).
 During routing, a reflection-based mechanism examines the namespace hierarchy and the set attributes to determine where a dynamic value is expected.
 The mechanism then extracts the corresponding value from the URL and passes it on to the appropriate endpoint.

 When the application starts, the sitemap uses reflection to traverse all relevant classes that represent endpoints (all those that implement the `IEndpoint` interface) and automatically builds a routing tree from them.
 Below is an example of a typical website structure implemented with **WebExpress**:

 ```
    <> MyPlugin.csproj
    ├─...
-   └─📁 WWWW                 (web root)
+   └─📁 WWW                  (web root)
      ├─📁 Blog               (blog section)
      │ ├─📄 Index.cs         (blog overview)
      │ └─📁 Post             (blog post section)